 In 2015, Toronto researchers published another large review study and concluded that too much sitting is detrimental to your health, regardless of exercise.
 Of course, exercising helps blunt the effects, but not completely, according to this study.

 Another interesting nugget of data to come out of this study?
-Prolonged sitting (characterized as 8–12 hours or more of sitting a day) increases your risk of developing type 2 diabetes by a whopping 90 percent.
+Prolonged sitting (characterized as 8–12 hours or more of sitting a day) increases the risk of developing type 2 diabetes by a whopping 90 percent.

 In other words, it’s not one or the other.
 Numerous studies continue to show that we need to exercise more and sit less if we want to prevent disease development and live a long life.
 It’s really that simple.

 How to Eradicate Too Much Sitting

 With too much sitting now as life-threatening as smoking, we need to take every opportunity to get more movement into our lives.
 That doesn’t mean you have to sign up for marathons, but it does mean that sitting too much needs to be avoided at all costs.

 A statement published in the British Journal of Sports Medicine recommends that people with sedentary jobs work on accumulating at least two hours a day of standing and strolling during working hours.
 Whether at work or not, you can employ the exercise hacks below to get moving more.